CoreyWarren/Hackon-Hackathon-May-2021/README.md

 ### './team-notes'
 Notes shared between the team.
 (Not all, most were shared on Discord)

-## Q: Where is the code?
-The code is all in code/controller

 ## Q: Which file do I run?
-Run DiversityController.py with Python.
+Run './code/controller/DiversityController.py' with Python.

 ## Q: What dependences does the main file have?
 The file utilizes these other files:

-RecordKeeper.py

-diversity_persistance.csv
+'./code/controller/RecordKeeper.py'

+'./code/controller/diversity_persistance.csv'

 ## Q: Where is your documentation?
 https://docs.google.com/document/d/1MGS84qhfHjLUTp2XoSV5UMIemFcRQiRA1_pS49b6JRI/edit